- The most important thing to remember is to give your Ragdoll Fresh Water every day.

 - Leave fresh High Quality dry food biscuits out 24/7 for your Ragdoll to eat when it gets hungry.
 We use "Royal Canin".

-When you first take your Aragormore Ragdoll kitten home it should be on “Royal Canin Kitten” dry biscuits.
+When you first take your Aragormore Ragdoll kitten home it should be on “Royal Canin Kitten” dry biscuits, it will stay on these biscuits until it is 12 months old.

 Start using “Science Diet Hairball Formula (OR) Royal Canin Hairball” from around 6 months of age, sprinkle a handful of these biscuits on top of your Ragdolls usual daily dry biscuits once or twice a week.

-Once your kitten reaches 12 months of age it can switch its daily dry biscuits over to “Royal Canin Maine Coon” and/or “Royal Canin Sensible”.
+Once your kitten reaches 12 months of age, you can switch its daily dry biscuits over to “Royal Canin Maine Coon” and/or “Royal Canin Sensible”.

 ***MILK: Please DO NOT give your kitten or cat Milk as it can make your feline family member extremely sick***